Sh1nJiTEITA/snj.waybar/README.md

 ```bash
 yay -S waybar-cava
 ```
-It will work until you need some other module with same behaviour like `mpris` module.
+It will work until you dont need some other module with same behaviour like `mpris` module.